Heavy Student Loan Debt Forces Many Millennials To Delay Buying Homes

 Loading...

-Baby Boomers were 25, on average, when they purchased their first homes; millennials, by comparison, are waiting almost a decade longer, Kushi says.
+Baby boomers were 25, on average, when they purchased their first homes; millennials, by comparison, are waiting almost a decade longer, Kushi says.

-There are many factors contributing to this delay: people are staying in school longer, delaying marriage and having children later.
+Many factors are contributing to this delay: People are staying in school longer, delaying marriage and having children later.
 This generation is just starting to buy homes, and Kushi expects to see a wave of young buyers in coming years.

 "This generation will still yield the wealth benefits from becoming a homeowner, which I think is the key point," she says.